 On paper it seemed like the perfect film for a sequel, at least to audiences clamouring for the return of one of Hollywood’s most magical pairings.
-Behind the scenes it was a different story entirely.
+Behind the scenes it was an entirely different story.
 In fact, Kathleen Turner wanted no part of the follow-up to 1984’s surprise smash Romancing the Stone.
 Nor did co-star and producer Michael Douglas.
 20th Century Fox, who had experienced something of a commercial nadir back in ’84, had other ideas.
-Not only did they want a sequel to their only hit of the year, a humble Indiana Jones knock-off that surprised everyone by raking in a whopping $86,572,238 worldwide, they wanted it quickly, and would exercise an option in the contracts of their leads, forcing them to go against their creative judgement and reunite as reluctant antihero Jack T. Colton and idealistic romance novelist Joan Wilder.
+Not only did they want a sequel to their only hit of the year, a humble, self-aware Indiana Jones knock-off that surprised everyone by raking in a whopping $86,572,238 worldwide, they wanted it quickly, exercising an option in the contracts of their leads that forced them to go against their creative judgement and reunite as reluctant antihero Jack T. Colton and idealistic romance novelist Joan Wilder.
 Turner even tried to quit during production, only to be threatened with a $25,000,000 lawsuit.
-In the end, Turner had to grin and bear it.
+In the end, she had no choice but to grin and bear it.

 In a promotional interview with Bobbie Wygant, a painfully disingenuous Turner toed the corporate line, claiming, “I’m very happy with [The Jewel of the Nile].
 I really am.
 I think, Michael Douglas and my primary concern in doing a sequel to ‘Romancing’, in doing Jewel of the Nile, was, you know, not to disappoint anybody.
 Because you come back with a lot of expectations, and a lot of people seem to like Joan Wilder, and seem to like Jack Colton, and we wanted to keep the same spirit and the same kind of humour, and I think that we did.”